luciuschoi/lightbox-bootstrap-rails/README.md

-# Lightbox for Bootstrap 3
+# Lightbox for Bootstrap 3 and 4

-This gem was built for the use of 'Lightbox for Bootstrap 3' as Rails assets pipeline and you can look for the detailed documents at http://ashleydw.github.io/lightbox/
+This gem was built for the use of 'Lightbox for Bootstrap 3 and 4' as Rails assets pipeline and you can look for the detailed documents at http://ashleydw.github.io/lightbox/

 [![Gem Version](https://badge.fury.io/rb/lightbox-bootstrap-rails.svg)](http://badge.fury.io/rb/lightbox-bootstrap-rails)